adam-hilton/MP-Music/readme.md

-# Midi Hand Tracker
+# Mediapipe Midi

-Midi Hand Tracker is a simple script that uses Mediapipe, OpenCV, and Mido to turn your hand movements into MIDI data.
+Mediapipe Midi is a series of simple script that use Mediapipe, OpenCV, and Mido to turn your movements into usable MIDI.

 ## Dependencies & Usage